-Mujaddara is flavorful rice and lentils adorn with caramelized onions, served with vegan tzatziki, hummus, and oil-free naan bread.
-Savory and oil-free, you will love the flavors in this Middle Eastern dish!
+Mujaddara is flavorful rice and lentils adorned with caramelized onions, served with vegan tzatziki, hummus, and naan bread.
+You will love the flavors in this savory Mujaddara recipe!

 I love Middle Eastern food, and one dish I miss the most is Mujaddara.
 When I lived in Michigan, we ate Mujaddara at one of our favorite Mediterranean restaurants.
-Since moving, we haven't found a Meditteranean restaurant that makes Mujaddara like our restaurant at home.
+Since moving, we haven't found a Meditteranean restaurant that makes a Mujaddara recipe like our favorite restaurant at home.

 As usual, if I can't find what I want in a restaurant, I make my own.
 So, today, I decided to try making homemade Mujaddara!

 - Basmati Rice: brown or white long-grain rice.
-Both gluten-free and low in fat, basmati rice contains all eight essential amino acids, including folic acid, and are very low in sodium and has no cholesterol.
+Both gluten-free and low in fat, basmati rice contains all eight essential amino acids, including folic acid, are very low in sodium, and has no cholesterol.

 - Brown Lentils: brown or white long-grain rice.
-Both gluten-free and low in fat contain all eight essential amino acids, folic acid, and are very low in sodium and have no cholesterol.
+Both gluten-free and low in fat contain all eight essential amino acids, including folic acid, are very low in sodium, and have no cholesterol.